return42/sphkerneldoc/doc/books/linux_tv/media/dvb/frontend_f_open.rst

 Return Value
 ============

-On success ``open`` returns the new file descriptor.
+On success :c:func:`open()` returns the new file descriptor.
 On error -1 is returned, and the ``errno`` variable is set appropriately.
 Possible error codes are:

 EACCES
     The caller has no permission to access the device.